KosarevDmitry/cosmos-db-nosql-dotnet-quickstart/readme.md

 This template provisions resources to an Azure subscription that you will select upon provisioning them.
 Refer to the [Pricing calculator for Microsoft Azure](https://azure.microsoft.com/pricing/calculator/) to estimate the cost you might incur when this template is running on Azure and, if needed, update the included Azure resource definitions found in [`infra/main.bicep`](infra/main.bicep) to suit your needs.

-### Application Code

-This template is structured to follow the [Azure Developer CLI](https://aka.ms/azure-dev/overview).
-You can learn more about `azd` architecture in [the official documentation](https://learn.microsoft.com/azure/developer/azure-developer-cli/make-azd-compatible?pivots=azd-create#understand-the-azd-architecture).

 ### Next Steps